Jusremo/Decluttered-TV-Collections/README.md

 </details>

 <details>
-  <summary>    Create a smart collection for TV episodes sorted by your choice, LIMIT this to a number, (I use 150), or the script will take a while (click for example)</summary>
+  <summary>    Create a base smart collection to format episodes from, sorted by your choice, LIMIT this to a number, (I use 150), or the script will take a while (click for example)</summary>
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://i.imgur.com/GzAw2eb.png">
     <source media="(prefers-color-scheme: light)" srcset="https://i.imgur.com/GzAw2eb.png">